dhes/ColonoscopyPolyp/input/pagecontent/index.md

 |                   └── cpPathology
 |                   ├── cpDysplasia
 |                   └── cpNoMalignantNeoplasm

 </code></pre>

 See how cpSpecimen is now shown as cpSpecimen[n] indicating there may be more than one specimen.
 Note also that cpSpecimen is an element of the cpDiagnosticReport profile.

-The model patterned after the [FHIR DiagnosticReport example showing a laboratory report with multiple specimens and panels](https://hl7.org/fhir/diagnosticreport-example-ghp.json.html).
+The model patterned after a FHIR DiagnosticReport example showing a [laboratory report with multiple specimens and panels](https://hl7.org/fhir/diagnosticreport-example-ghp.json.html).
 It uses the  DiagnosticReport resource to pull the information together.

 Here are the constraints: